|

 12 legislators lead a rally against political persecution

-and prosecution, the first post-election of Chief Executive, on Sunday afternoon.
+and prosecution, the first post-election of Chief Executive,

 The court had been asked to disqualify four popularly elected